HardHatRacoons/documentation/docs/capstone_report/README.md

 The team’s unit tests and integration tests on the frontend are bundled together.
 Specifically, the integration tests are in App.test.jsx, and cover authentication flow and user navigation, while all the other tests are unit tests, but some unit tests for larger components like page views also test integration and user interaction with lesser components like paginators.

 ![Frontend Coverage](images/Frontend_Coverage.png)
+_Figure 7.1.1 Screenshot of our front end coverage report_

 The close to 100% coverage of all functions, lines, and branches of unit tests on the frontend signify that all parts of the web application behave as expected in isolation.
 This allows the team to ensure that errors that come up during integration testing and further development can be easily accounted for and fixed.
 The team also made sure to cover user behaviors and interactions with the website during integration testing.
 Intended user interaction patterns and flow are shown by the functionality testing results to be working as expected, which supports the team’s goal of creating a system that is easy for users to make use of in the sense that there will be no errors that the user does not expect from normal app usage and behavior.
 By reducing unexpected errors, the team also makes the web app less confusing for new users.